CatherineTrevor/help-trevor-grow/README.md

 # Project Overview

 This game has been built as part of the Milestone Two project with the Code Institute.
 The project augments the lessons from module 1 regarding HTML5 and CSS and introduces JavaScript and jQuery.

 Help Trevor Grow is a free-to-play, simple memory game designed for children approx. age 3 - 5 years old.
-One item of fruit is displayed in the middle of the playing area (Image A); it fades away after 5 seconds and then three images underneath appear (Images A, B and C), one of which is always the same as Image A ([see wireframe in SKELETON.md](SKELETON.md/#play_detail)).
+One item of fruit is displayed in the middle of the playing area (Image A); it fades away after 5 seconds and then three images appear underneath (Images A, B and C), one of which is always the same as Image A ([see wireframe in SKELETON.md](SKELETON.md/#play_detail)).

-The player then selects the same item from the three images displayed to gain a point and move to a new image.
-There are three levels, each slightly more difficult than the last level.
+The player clicks on one of the three options, and if it is the same as the image originally displayed, they gain a point and move to a new image.
+There are three levels, each slightly more difficult than the last.
 To move to the next level, the player must reach 10 points.

 # User Experience Design